 Aside from school, I enjoy dancing, as I was on a competitive cultural dance team during my undergraduate career.
 I also love to keep up with the new styles in the fashion industry through blogs, Pinterest, and fashion magazines.
 Lastly, I love to cook and bake!
 From following cookbooks to experimenting on my own, cooking is my stress reliever.

-University of Illinois at Chicago - BA, Psychology
+Undergraduate Degree: University of Illinois at Chicago - Bachelor in Arts, Psychology

-University of Illinois at Chicago - MS, Nutrition/Dietetics
+Graduate Degree: University of Illinois at Chicago - Master of Science, Nutrition/Dietetics

 If a student has difficulty learning a skill or concept, what would you do?